10 Tips for Exchange Students and How to be a Good one

 6. Connect with other exchange students

-The easiest way to find friends at the beginning is to talk to other exchange students.
+The easiest way to find friends initially is to talk to other exchange students.

-Many of the fellow exchange students will become your friends, and you will still be in touch after your exchange experience.
+Many of your fellow exchange students will become your friends, and you will still be in touch after your exchange experience.

 If you make friends with students from your home country, be aware of speaking a foreign language.
 Speaking your mother tongue in front of locals is rude and might seclude you from the community.
 At the end of the day, learning a foreign language should be your priority.